Desbeers/Chord-Provider/README.md

 ![Chord Provider](https://github.com/Desbeers/Chord-Provider/raw/main/Images/screenshot-macOS.jpg)

-There are many **ChordPro** parsers in this world, however, almost none are *really* native in the macOS world, it is often an afterthought...
+There are many [ChordPro](https://www.chordpro.org) parsers in this world, however, almost none are *really* native in the *macOS* world, it is often an afterthought...
 Not for me.
-I'm Mac user only and I don't use iStuff.
+I'm *Mac* user only and I don't use *iStuff*.

 ### The icon

-A Telecaster shape, of course!
-In mid 2016 I felt in love with a guitar.
-An 'Olympic White'.
+A **Telecaster** shape, of course!
+In mid 2016, I felt in love with a guitar.
+An *Olympic White*.
 That is the color of the shape.
 The background is a suitable modification of her 'plate'.

 ### What can **Chord Provider** do?